Sarzbüttel

-Sarzbüttel is a municipality in the Dithmarschen district of Schleswig-Holstein, Germany.
+Sarzbüttel (/de/) is a municipality in the Dithmarschen district of Schleswig-Holstein, Germany.

 Geography

 Geographic location

 The municipality of Sarzbüttel is located east of the Meldorfer Moor in the natural region of Heide-Itzehoe Geest (main unit no. 693), a subdivision of the Schleswig-Holstein Geest.
 The Südermiele stream partly forms its southern boundary.
 The only settlement within Sarzbüttel is the village from which it takes its name.

 Neighboring municipalities

 Sarzbüttel is surrounded by the municipalities of: